U.S.A.

 They decided to hideway there for the night during after hours and party.
 But then they encounter a horrifying event.

-They spot a mentally challenged man who looks like an inhumanoid type monster named Gunther (Wayne Doba) who worked at the carnival dressed in a Frankenstein costume murdering the local fortune teller there named Madame Zena (Sylvia Miles).
+They spot a mentally challenged man who looks like an inhumanoid type monster named Gunther (Wayne Doba) who worked at the carnival dressed in a Frankenstein costume murdering the local fortune teller there named Madame Zena (Sylvia Miles) for refusing the refund his money when she refuses to have sex with him.

 Not only that, one of the teens named Richie steals money from the owner who runs the funhouse at the carnival.

-When the owner (Kevin Conway) finds out there are teenagers staying at the carnival and that they stole his money, he sets Gunther.
+When one of the funhouse owners named the Barker (Kevin Conway) finds out there are teenagers staying at the carnival and that they stole his money, he sets Gunther out to track them down.

 They are then trapped in their funhouse as one by one they are trapped and killed.